jimhigson/oboe.js/writing/main/3_Background.md

 constrained hardware which need to handle documents larger than the available RAM.

-Suppose we have some json representing people and want to extract the name of the first person.
+Suppose we have some JSON representing people and want to extract the name of the first person.
 Given a DOM parser this may be written quite
 succinctly: